 - Drop by the heaping tablespoon onto the baking sheet.
 Bake for 12-14 minutes, rotating once, until just barely beginning to brown on the bottom.
 They will look underdone on top.
 Remove from the oven and let cool on the baking sheet for about 5 minutes.
 Transfer to a wire cooling rack and let cool 10 minutes before enjoying – if you can wait!

 – I recommend using the Earth Balance stick butter, as the tub butter can be a bit greasy.
-If you can’t find the sticks, make sure to use the “original” tub butter and not the whipped kind, and refrigerate the dough for 30 minutes before baking.
+However, I have made these cookies with the tub butter just fine.

 – I buy the Kirkland brand chocolate chips at Costco.
 They are cheap, fair-trade, and tasty – my favorite!